-I had the chance to visit a highly successful sports team earlier this week.
+I had the chance to visit a highly successful sports franchise earlier this week.
 It was the second time in a month I got to visit an elite organization in the sports sector and both visits were amazing because I learned so much- even in the ‘classroom,’ because in both cases the organizations had also brought in cognitive scientists to help them understand the science of learning.

 That tells you a lot.
 Elite sports teams like the one I visited and the New Zealand All Blacks—whom I visited earlier this month–live (and succeed) in a world of intense pressure to achieve excellence.
 They have to get better and remain better at getting better more efficiently than their competition.
 Their competitors are doing everything they can to outsmart them everyday.
 Always.
 Daniel Coyle—author of the Talent Code and other must-read books– made this point to me when discussing the new frontier in sports.
 “Everyone does Moneyball.
 Now the question is to and what else to stay ahead,” he said.
 There is constant urgency around excellence.